 So, if the goal is to integrate PDF viewing into a web app, how can that be done?
 There are a number of approaches, each with pros and cons.
 Keep reading to see what techniques exist, and which might be best for your app.

 link1.
 Rasterization to images

 This is probably the simplest way to get “PDF” onto the web.
-Take the PDF, turn it into images, serve.
+Take the PDF, convert to image via CLI, and serve.
 Voila.
 PDF on the web in a format that is compatible with all browsers on all operating systems.
 However, there are some issues: